christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 1. **Module require:** Mods call `require("WorldScanner")`.
 This returns the singleton table with registration methods.
 2. **Scanner setup:** Scanners register themselves (either built-in or third-party).
 Registration is idempotent.
-3. **WS.start(config?):** PromiseKeeper (or another orchestrator) calls `WS.start()` once, passing optional configuration (e.g. enabling certain built-in scanners).
-Scanners are *inactive until explicitly enabled*; `start` wires the router, enables the requested scanners, and marks WS as running.
+3. **WS.start(config?):** PromiseKeeper (or another orchestrator) calls `WS.start()` once to wire up the router and apply global configuration (logging levels, validation flags, etc.).
+Starting never enables scanners by itself.
+4. **Enable instances:** Call `WS.enableScanner(id, config?)` for each scanner you want running; stash the returned handle(s).
+Disable them via `WS.disableScanner(handle)` when the instance should stop.
-4. **Events dispatch:** As scanners emit contexts, WS validates them and forwards to listeners.
+5. **Events dispatch:** As scanners emit contexts, WS validates them and forwards to listeners.
 Listeners should be fast and offload heavy work to their own coroutines if needed.
-5. **Shutdown (optional):** `WS.stop()` tears down scanners (calls dispose functions) and clears listeners.
+6. **Shutdown (optional):** `WS.stop()` tears down scanners (calls dispose functions) and clears listeners.
 Useful for hot-reload / dev-mode.

 ---